Kiruthiga Udhayanidhi

-Kiruthiga Udhayanidhi (born 3 July 1978) is an Indian film director working in Tamil cinema.
-She is also the spouse of the deputy chief minister of Tamil Nadu Udhayanidhi Stalin.
+Kiruthiga Udhayanidhi (née Ramasamy; born 3 July 1978) is an Indian film director and magazine editor working in Tamil cinema.
+She is also the wife of Udhayanidhi Stalin, the former deputy chief minister of Tamil Nadu (2024 - 2026).

 Career

-Kiruthiga started her career with the directorial debut Vanakkam Chennai.
+Kiruthiga is the editor of Inbox 1305, a magazine.
+She started her career with the directorial debut Vanakkam Chennai.
 The movie, produced by Udhayanidhi Stalin, starred Shiva and Priya Anand.
 In February 2017, she directed the music video "Sadhayai Meeri", composed by Santhosh Narayanan, which portrays the pains of transgender people.
 She later directed Kaali (2018), and made the web series Paper Rocket for Zee5 in 2022.
 The next was the romantic comedy, Kadhalikka Neramillai, released on 14 January 2025.

 Personal life

 Kiruthiga married Udhayanidhi Stalin in 2002.
 The couple have a son named Inban who was born in 2004 and a daughter named Tanmaya was born in 2006.
 Inban has signed for NEROCA FC football club which plays in the I-League.